microsoft/pxt-adafruit/docs/courses/making/coding/activities-4.md

 })
 ```

 Looped tape can help keep the device secure to a battery pack.
 Specifying how players may hold the @boardname@ is a good idea so that the IR send and receive units don’t get blocked.

-Can you apply the counting variable used above in [Twenty Questions and A Variable](#twenty-questions-and-a-variable) to this game of tag?
+Can you apply the counting variable used above in [Twenty Questions and a Variable](#twenty-questions-and-a-variable) to this game of tag?